noahgibbs/madscience_octopress/source/index.markdown

 <ul>
   <li>Skype calls to answer your personal Ruby and/or deployment questions one-on-one</li>
+  <li>Writing or debugging customized Chef cookbooks, Capistrano deploy code or Ruby for your specific setup</li>
   <li>Recording a personal, unedited video for you on a deployment-related topic of your choice</li>
-  <li>Writing customized Chef cookbooks, Capistrano deploy code or Ruby for your specific setup</li>
 </ul>

 Pick any combination up to a total of 5 hours, for up to 12 months after ordering.
-Artifacts like code, video or Skype recordings may be used later in class materials, subject to your consent.
+Use the code, video or Skype recordings however you want -- you paid for them!

 Basically, I will work very hard to make you happy and get your deployment where it should be, or coach you on the skills you want help with.